Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 <br />
 <img src="https://imgur.com/U3itFYu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 9a.
 Next you will promote it as DC.
 After installation there will be an exclamation point in the top left corner.
-Click on it then click the blue text, “Promote the server to a DC".
+Click on it then click the blue text, “Promote the server to a DC" ,This step begins the process of promoting the server so it can act as a Domain Controller, enabling it to manage authentication, DNS, and directory services across your environment.

 </p>
 <br />
  </p>